Updated on December 28th, 2020

 However, get your colony through the winter and it will have a jump start building up the population and making honey the following spring.

 When the time comes, you will harvest honey.
-Hobby honey is raw honey…unprocessed and unfiltered and delicious.
+Hobby honey is local raw honey…unprocessed and unfiltered and delicious.

 See our article What Is Raw Honey?
 (Besides Delicious) for more information